mihirm3hub/droidar/README.md

 Applications using DroidAR
 =======
-(If you use DroidAR in your application you can write us a mail to be added hiere)
+(If you use DroidAR in your application, you can write us an email to be added here)

 <a href="https://play.google.com/store/apps/details?id=com.thoughtshastra.templetreasure"
 target="_blank"><img src="https://lh3.ggpht.com/6s2gdlZZPh80h7QvDc6JD7Y4nF3ap3EjrZ_pqrRKhho7XuJpcKBOC94mYN27M54jIXQS=h900-rw"